 I went for a training ride yesterday with two friends.
-We headed up to the north, and cycled through Black Sea shore.
+We headed up to the north and cycled through the Black Sea shore.
 We climbed a lot.

-The we returned back, rode through Kilyos village and went to Dalia beach.
-It is a small, clean beach near Black Sea, between Kilyos and Demircikoy.
+Then we returned back, rode through Kilyos village, and went to Dalia beach.
+It is a small, clean beach near the Black Sea, between Kilyos and Demircikoy.

-Late May is the time of Spartium junceum (commonly known as Spanish broom or weaver’s broom – in Turkish: katırtırnağı – means “the nail of mule”).
-The beautiful yellow flowers of Spartium smells great!
+Late May is the time of Spartium junceum (commonly known as Spanish broom or weaver’s broom – in Turkish: katırtırnağı – means “mules hoof”).
+The beautiful yellow flowers of Spartium smell great!
 Their aroma fills the air where they grow.

 The plant is used as an ornamental plant in gardens and in landscape plantings.
 It also has gained the Royal Horticultural Society’s Award of Garden Merit.

 The plant is also used as a flavoring (not surprisingly, given its great aroma), and for its essential oil, known as genet absolute.
 Its fibers have been used for cloth and it produces a yellow dye.